Cass Elliot (album): Reissue

 The album was reissued by RCA on CD in 1988 and once again by RCA Japan in November 2000.
 Collector's Choice Music released the album, on August 25, 2009, on a CD featuring Elliot's follow-up album, The Road Is No Place for a Lady, with three bonus tracks.
 Sony Japan released the album on November 10, 2009, in a paper sleeve replica of the gatefold vinyl album with two bonus tracks.
 BGO remastered it on a 2-CD set in 2010.
 RCA released the remastered album to digital retailers in 2011 featuring three bonus tracks, with the album's last proper track retitled as "It's All in the Game."
+On May 24th, 2024, the album was reissued on silver vinyl, in a gatefold jacket.> This repress, individually numbered, was limited to 1000 copies.